Reports

 Creative Economy

-ArtsAVL, in partnership with Riverbird Research at the Asheville Area Chamber of Commerce, works to monitor the impact and health of local creative industry and jobs.
+Buncombe County’s vibrant creative economy spans across 8 sectors, accounting for $1 billion in annual sales and supporting nearly 8,500 jobs.
+ArtsAVL, in partnership with Riverbird Research at the Asheville Area Chamber of Commerce, works to monitor the impact and health of the local creative industry.
+This collaboration provides data-driven insights that inform advocacy efforts and resource allocation, ensuring that the region’s creative economy continues to thrive and grow.

 Cost of Living

-The Arts & Economic Prosperity Report is an impact study of the nonprofit arts and culture industry in the U.S. This study is conducted approximately every five years to gauge the economic impact of spending by nonprofit arts and culture organizations and the event-related spending by their audiences.
-Previous studies were published in 1994, 2002, 2007, 2012, and 2017, 2023.
+In 2022, nonprofit arts and culture organizations and their audiences generated over $51 million in economic activity in Buncombe County.
+This included $25 million in spending by the organizations themselves, which then leveraged an additional $26 million in event-related spending by their audiences.
+The Arts & Economic Prosperity Report, a comprehensive impact study of the nonprofit arts and culture industry in the U.S., is conducted approximately every five years to measure the economic effects of spending by these organizations and their audiences.
+Previous studies were published in 1994, 2002, 2007, 2012, 2017, and the most recent in 2023.

-AEP6 Buncombe County
+AEP6 Buncombe County (2023)

-AEP5 Buncombe County
+AEP5 Buncombe County (2017)

 AEP6 (2023)